 GEMEnA's second strand of work is to develop and deploy of a core set of survey items related to the prevalence and key characteristics of subbaccalaureate educational certificates.
 Although the Adult Training and Education Survey (ATES) pilot study (described in strand 1) included questions on educational certificates and a seeded sample of certificate holders, the study's findings concerning the validity of certificate questions were inconclusive.
 Thus, GEMEnA has recommended additional developmental work on survey items related to certificate attainment.

-For this purpose, a new pilot study is being designed to improve on the measurement of educational certificates that was attempted in ATES.
-The work will include a sharper focus on measures specific to certificates and will feature a larger sample of known certificate holders.
-The study has begun with focus groups to determine how certificate holders talk and think about their credential.
-Next, questionnaire items will be developed and tested in cognitive interviews.
-Finally, the new questions will be tested in a pilot study using a sample of known certificate holders that is more representative both geographically and by field of study than was the seeded sample in the ATES pilot study.
+For this purpose, a set of focus groups was convened to determine how certificate holders talk and think about their credential, and the ATES questionnaire items were modified based on that input.
+Further work—to evaluate the survey items using cognitive interviews and test the resulting items in a full-scale administration with a sample of known certificate holders—is being conducted as part of GEMEnA’s strand 4 work to develop a new household study on education, training, and credentials for work.
+That work will use a sample of known certificate holders that is larger and more representative both geographically and by field of study than was the seeded sample in the ATES pilot study.
 Paired with a new national sample, this new seeded sample will provide a more rigorous test of the validity of the new certificate items.